unclehowell/datro/README.md

 # DATRO Consortium: 'gh-pages' Branch

 Welcome to the DATRO Consortium Monorepo.
-Our Monorepo contains (#4 Branches) in total, this one is entitled: 'gh-pages'.
+Our Monorepo contains [Datro's Branches](## DATRO's Branches) in total, this one is entitled: 'gh-pages'.

 ### Detailed Structure